hardisj/erinsaudiocorner/content/english/loudspeakers/Revel_F226Be.md

 Mic placed about 0.50 inches - relative to the baffle - from each drive unit and port.
 While I tried to make these as accurate in SPL as I could, I cannot guarantee the relative levels are absolutely correct so I caution you to use this data as a guide but not representative of actual levels (measuring in the nearfield makes this hard as a couple millimeters' difference between measurements can alter the SPL level).

-The singular nearfield woofers' results measure lower in level but remember, acoustically, they will sum to be about 3dB higher which would match their combined SPL with that of the midrange.
+The singular nearfield woofers' results measure lower in level but remember, they will sum acoustically to be about 3dB higher which would match their combined SPL with that of the midrange.
 Therefore, the crossover would match the specified crossover region of about 260Hz.

 The midrange to tweeter crossover is specified at 2.1kHz which is in-line with what the nearfield measurements would otherwise suggest.